 If you want to lose weight, just don’t eat…It’s a logical thought, right?
 Unfortunately, the evidence to support this popular form of restrictive eating isn’t so cut and dried.
-Take a minute to check out these “fast facts” before you forgo your next meal in the name of weight loss.
+Take a minute to check out these “fast facts” before you try fasting diets in the name of weight loss.

 A Brief History…

 Fasting, the practice of abstaining from all or some forms of food and drink for a period of time, is not a new phenomenon.
 Individuals have been fasting for centuries – it’s a common ritual in various religions and has even been used as a form of nonviolent protest by activists like Gandhi.
 Only in recent years has the concept of a strategic fasting diet become a topic of interest for those looking to improve health, lose weight and live longer.

 While it sounds complicated, intermittent fasting is simply a method of dispersing times of starvation into a cycle of regular eating habits.
 There is certainly variation in how individuals apply the principles of fasting.
 Some institute an alternate-day fasting diet, which involves significant calorie restriction every other day.
 Others choose time-restricted feedings and opt to limit all of their day’s calories to a small, specific window of time – the idea being that more time is spent fasting than eating.
 The release of Dr. Michael Mosley’s book, “The Fast Diet,” back in 2013 sparked worldwide interest in yet another form of strategic starvation – the 5:2 diet.